fzliu/fzliu.github.io/_posts/2022-02-07-my-experience-living-and-working-in-china-part-i.md

 <div align="center">
   <img src="/img/chinese-business-license-sample.jpg">
 </div>
-<p><sub>A common joke in China is that there are four castes.
+<p style="text-align:center"><sub>A common joke in China is that there are four castes.
 From top to bottom these are: 1) CPC officials, 2) foreigners, 3) white collar workers, and finally 4) blue collar workers.
 Even with this supposed semi-VIP treatment, getting a business license such as this one is something I do not want to go through again.</sub></p>

 The same goes for pretty much all processes which require some sort of government approval, including but not limited to acquiring a work permit, registering an address change, and replacing a lost ID card.
 Even flying to China requires a mountain of [paperwork and approvals](http://www.chinaconsulatesf.org/eng/zytz/202201/t20220109_10480334.htm), even if you already have a Chinese visa.
 My main problem with all this is the CPC's complete lack of transparency.
 Why can't I transit through a third country on my way to China if I'm going to have to undergo 14 days of mandatory hotel quarantine plus another 7 days of home quarantine anyway?
 From a foreigner's perspective, this is one of the most frustrating aspects of China in an otherwise amazing experience - CPC overreach in almost every aspect of everyday life.
 The CPC grossly mismanages via overregulation in some sectors and underregulation (hello, housing market) in others.